 Bees are the canaries in the corn field — their death warns us that the way we’re growing food is on a fatal track.
 Pesticides are a key culprit in the decline of bees, butterflies and other pollinators,…

-Friends of the Earth conducted this peer-reviewed study in collaboration with researchers at University of California at Berkeley, University of California at San Francisco, and the Commonweal Biomonitoring Resources Center.
+Friends of the Earth conducted these peer-reviewed studies in collaboration with researchers at University of California at Berkeley, University of California at San Francisco, Commonweal Biomonitoring Resources Center, and Health Research Institute.
 We wanted to know whether eating an organic diet could reduce levels of detectable pesticides and pesticide breakdown products in participants’ bodies.

 All of us are exposed to a cocktail of toxic synthetic pesticides linked to a range of health impacts from our daily diets.
 Certified organic food is produced without these pesticides.
 But can eating organic really reduce levels of pesticides in our bodies?